CactiLab/HateGuard/README.md

 ## HateGuard
 ![framework](figures/framework.png)

-Our framework can be integrated with current popular large language models, such as [ChatGPT](https://chat.openai.com/auth/login), [Llama 2](https://ai.meta.com/llama/), [Palm2](https://ai.google/discover/palm2/).
-The best results were generated with [GPT-4](https://openai.com/research/gpt-4).
+Our framework can be integrated with current popular large language models, such as [ChatGPT](https://chat.openai.com/auth/login), [Llama 2](https://ai.meta.com/llama/), [Llama 3](https://llama.meta.com/llama3/), [Palm2](https://ai.google/discover/palm2/),  [Gemini](https://gemini.google.com).
+The current presented results were generated with [GPT-4](https://openai.com/research/gpt-4).

 ### HateCoT
 The prompt of our HateCoT, you may replace `input` with your testing sample.
+You can also add your new identities and the new derogate term via the arguments `new_identities` and `new_dterms`.
+Simply remove them if there's not.
+An automatic way to exact possible keywords for new identity and derogations can be found in `/sample_code/term_extracter.ipynb`.
 ```
 cot_prompt = """
 Consider the following comment, and carefully answer the questions in each step to conclude whether it is hate speech or not: